supern1c/unity-vr-tutorial/README.md

 15. Add Cylinder object to Teleportation Ray, make as child and resize also rename it to Reticle and remove the Collider
 16. Add the Reticle to Teleportation Ray > XR Interactor Line Visual > Reticle
+17. Create Script named ActivateTeleportationRay and see the source